whirlybloke/extract_images/README.md

 ## License

-This project is distributed under the MIT License.
-Please refer to the LICENSE file for full text.
+This project is distributed under the GNU General Public License v3.0.
+Please refer to the LICENSE file for the full text.

 ---